Ministry: Worship Planning

 Keep the Focus of the Celebration on God.

 Rule Number Two requires deep spirituality and imaginative creativity.
-Without giving it much thought we can select music for the Hallmark/Patriotic Sundays that is rather shallow in content, like a liturgical greeting card.
+Without giving it much thought, we might select music for the Hallmark/Patriotic Sundays that is rather shallow in content, like a liturgical greeting card.

 For years I never saw much difference in the three Patriotic Sundays: Memorial Day, Independence Day and Veterans’ Day.
 I considered the music almost interchangeable.
 My studies at IWS (Doctor of Worship Studies, 2004) introduced me to people who hated the mixture of Americana and Worship.
 They wouldn’t even allow American flags in the Sanctuary.
 This advancement in my worship education made me think more deeply about the differences between each of these celebrations.
 I found that if I wasn’t careful Memorial Day and Independence Day and Veterans’ Day Sunday could be redundant.

 In those years I led worship in a great church only 10 miles from the Pentagon.
 Believe me, we did the Patriotic things at every opportunity.
 I loved it!
 (Hey!
 I’m a card-carrying Baby Boomer who can’t get enough of WW2 history and an ex-band director who loves marches!)
 In rethinking how to plan worship that would keep its focus on God and fulfill these cultural expectations I had to understand the distinctives of each day.
 They are not all the same.